Mopilani/Dart-Elogger/README.md

-A library for Dart developers.
+A library for Dart developers to log command line apps events and recording it to a file.

 ## Usage